 Can vape pen cartridges be refilled?

-Vape pens usually come in two variants: with refillable cartridges, or with replaceable cartridges.
+Vape pens usually come in two variants: With refillable cartridges, or with replaceable cartridges.
 I don’t have a preference between the two, as both variants work just fine.

 Vape pens with stronger atomizers usually have refillable cartridges.

-So, here’s my endless conundrum: I want to be more environment-friendly, and I want to avoid throwing away dozens of plastic/glass cartridges every week.
+So, here’s my endless conundrum: I want to be more eco-friendly, and I want to avoid throwing away dozens of plastic/glass cartridges every week.
 That’s a big “turn off” for me when it comes to choosing accessories.

 However, it’s very hard to come by dabs that you can easily pack inside a vape pen, and if you have chunky fingers like me, you are in constant danger of spilling your cannabis oil.

 So yes, cartridges can be refilled technically speaking, but it’s really a hustle and vape pens with 510 threads are very common.
-You can buy 510 cartridges for cannabis oil almost anywhere as they are legal.
+You can buy 510 cartridges for cannabis oil almost anywhere, as they are legal.

 Are vape pen batteries and chargers universal?